git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 * **VOLUME** - Enables volume/pan/Sends mode.
 Press again to toggle between volume, pan and send modes.
 The encoder changes the volume/pan/sends of the selected track.
 Keep the Erase button pressed and touch the encoder to set the parameter to its default value.
 * **Shift+VOLUME** - Toggles VU meter display.
 * **SWING** - Enables position mode.
-The encoder changes the position of the play cursor in the arranger.
+Press Swing button twice to select Arrange Loop Start mode.
+Press Swing button three times to select Arrange Loop Length mode.
+In all three modes use the encoder to change the related value.
 * **TEMPO/TUNE** - Enables tempo mode.
 Press again to toggle between fine tune and normal change.
 The encoder changes the tempo of the song.

 The buttons above the display have the following functions: